High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 \subsection{LUCIE}

 The coarse-grid dynamics that are used as inputs to the downscaling framework are provided by the LUCIE emulator \citep{guan2025lucie}.
 LUCIE (Lightweight Uncoupled ClImate Emulator) is a data-driven atmospheric emulator designed to overcome the prohibitive computational costs of traditional numerical weather prediction and high-resolution ML models, which often require thousands of GPU hours.
 By leveraging an SFNO \citep{bonev2023spherical} backbone and a specialized training strategy—including spectral regularization and a hard-constrained first-order integrator—LUCIE maintains long-term stability and physical consistency without the common unphysical drift in autoregressive models.
+It is trained on six-hourly ERA5 at T30 gaussian grid with six prognostic and diagnostic variables, and can be run for hundreds of years with large ensembles.

 The primary advantage of LUCIE lies in its computational efficiency; it can be trained in just 2.4 hours on a single A100 GPU and is capable of simulating 6,000 years of climate per day.
-However, the relatively coarse T30 Gaussian grid (~3.75° resolution) is its main limitation.
+However, the relatively coarse T30 Gaussian grid ($\sim 3.75^{\circ}$ resolution) is its main limitation.
 While this grid is sufficient for capturing large-scale dynamics and global climatology, it cannot resolve the fine-scale regional details necessary for localized studies.

+As our framework downscales LUCIE rather than correcting it, LUCIE's own biases are inherited by the high resolution output, and we therefore summarize the most relevant ones reported by \citet{guan2025lucie}.
+LUCIE reproduces the long-term climatology and variability well, but exhibits a near-surface warm bias over land (global RMSE $\approx 0.727$~K, mostly bounded within $\pm 5$~K), places the Northern Hemisphere jet slightly too far poleward with an overactive subtropical jet, and underpredicts annual precipitation, most notably over the Maritime Continent.
+It captures the Southern Annular Mode accurately but represents the Northern Annular Mode less faithfully, and it tends to overestimate the frequency of extremes for most variables.
+These biases are relevant context for the downscaling results that follow, since they set a floor on the fidelity achievable when LUCIE is used as input rather than reanalysis.

 This study proposes a downscaling framework as a critical bridge for this gap.
 By coupling LUCIE’s stable, low-cost dynamical core with machine learning downscaling, we overcome the T30 resolution barrier and extend LUCIE’s utility to regional-scale applications.
-This two-stage approach leverages the complementary strengths of both models: the computational efficiency of the lightweight emulator and the high-fidelity spatial reconstruction of the diffusion framework., enabling detailed analysis of local phenomena without the computational cost of end-to-end high-resolution training.
+This two-stage approach leverages the complementary strengths of both models: the computational efficiency of the lightweight emulator and the high-fidelity spatial reconstruction of the diffusion framework, enabling detailed analysis of local phenomena without the computational cost of end-to-end high-resolution training.